TheDoer/AdonisWebsite/README.md

 # AdonisWebsite
-This is my personal website, I tend to express myself clearly here better than anywhere else.
-The Blog and Porfolio is coming just soon am stil working on it.
-Am also thinking of moving this website to github.io thus github pages and intergrate a blog using jekyll.
+This is my personal website, I've realised that I express myself clearly here better than any other place.
+The Blog and Portfolio is on its way, just a few work-arounds left.
+Am also being struck by the idea of moving this website to github pages and intergrate my blog using jekyll.